CloudCasa Pro Restore Guide

 Within a few minutes, the cluster state should change to Active in the Configuration tab.
 If it doesn’t, verify that the agent pod has started in the cloudcasa-io namespace, and that your network configuration allows outgoing TCP connections from your cluster to the CloudCasa service (agent.cloudcasa.io) on port 443.

-Go to the Clusters/Overview page and select the cluster you wish to restore from.
+Here we’ll say to go to the Clusters/Overview page and select the cluster you wish to restore from.
 Next select the Recovery Points tab, find the recovery point you wish to restore from, and click the Restore icon.
+The Restore Cluster wizard will open.

 See also